Xav551123/FormationPuppet/README.md

 run commande  `npm install to install dependency `

-update the config.json with at least password and login
+update the config.json with at least password and login (with nano)

-run the script using node puppet.js
+run the script using  `node puppet.js `

 you should have a console log saying "pointage effectué"